Interstacks in the News

 Architecture for Trillions

 When most people talk about the “internet of things” they are actually talking about their internet of five or six things, not the post-PC world of a trillion connected devices.
 Scaling message and control flow beyond trivially small numbers is hard.
-It is even harder to provide a path for the non-engineer to go from easily connecting a few things, to connecting many things in many locations.
-Interstacks incorporates a comprehensive hardware, software, and information architecture for pervasive computing based on 25 years of research and commercial deployments at MAYA Design.
+It is even harder to provide a path to go from easily connecting a few things, to connecting many things in many locations.
+Interstacks incorporates a comprehensive hardware, software, and information architecture for pervasive computing based on 25 years of research and commercial deployments at MAYA-BCG.

 Clearly, one cannot centrally control a massively distributed, pervasive computing world.
 The Interstacks architecture utilizes asynchronous, serial message based dataflow, hierarchical components, hardware-software fungibility, and a UUID based information architecture.